LeonDKim/PDE_Solver/README.md

 # Overview
-This project is a general-purpose 2D PDE solver for polygonal regions, supporting both Finite Difference Method (FDM) and Finite Element Method (FEM).
-Development is ongoing; currently, the FDM grid generation from arbitrary polygonal domains has been implemented.
+This project is a general-purpose 2D PDE solver for arbitrary regions, with the eventual goal of leveraging GPGPU computation via CUDA and supporting multiple numerical methods.
+Development is ongoing; so far, FDM grid generation for arbitrary polygonal domains has been implemented.